agraef/midizap/README.md

 The names of some of the debugging options are rather idiosyncratic. midizap inherited them from Eric Messick's ShuttlePRO program, and we decided to keep them for backward compatibility.

-midizap has only been tested on Linux so far, and its keyboard and mouse support is tailored to X11, i.e., it's pretty much tied to Unix/X11 systems right now.
-So there's no native Mac or Windows support, and that's not going to change until someone who's in the know about Mac and Windows equivalents for the X11 XTest extension, comes along and ports it over.

 midizap tries to keep things simple, which implies that it has its limitations.
 In particular, midizap lacks support for translating system messages and some more interesting ways of mapping, filtering and recombining MIDI data right now.
 There are other, more powerful utilities which do these things, but they are also more complicated and usually require programming skills.
 Fortunately, midizap often does the job reasonably well for simple mapping tasks (and even some rather complicated ones, such as the APCmini Mackie emulation included in the distribution).
 But if things start getting fiddly then you should consider using a more comprehensive tool like [Pd][] instead.

+In trying to keep with the simplicity of Eric Messick's original as much as possible, most of the configuration file language is fairly straightforward.
+But there are some bolted on parts of the syntax (in particular, mod translations and macros) which look rather cryptic.
+Only use them if you must. :)

+midizap has only been tested on Linux so far, and its keyboard and mouse support is tailored to X11, i.e., it's pretty much tied to Unix/X11 systems right now.
+Native Mac or Windows support certainly seems possible, but it's not going to happen until someone who's in the know about suitable Mac and Windows replacements for the X11 XTest extension, comes along and ports it over.

 # See Also